RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-operatorhub.md

 ---
 Title: Deploy Redis Enterprise with OpenShift OperatorHub
 linkTitle: OpenShift OperatorHub
 description: OpenShift provides the OperatorHub where you can install the Redis Enterprise operator from the administrator user interface.
-Alternatively, can install the operator and cluster with the CLI.
-weight: 10
+weight: 70
 alwaysopen: false
 categories: ["Platforms"]
 aliases: [